Personal Independence Payment

-Personal Independence Payment (abbreviated to PIP and usually pronounced as one word) is a welfare benefit in the United Kingdom intended to help working-aged people 16 and over with the extra costs of living with a health condition or a disability.
+Personal Independence Payment (abbreviated to PIP and usually pronounced as one word) is a welfare benefit in the United Kingdom intended to help working-aged people with the extra costs of living with a health condition or a disability.
 It is available in England, Wales and Northern Ireland but not in Scotland, where Adult Disability Payment (ADP) is available instead.

 It is non-means tested, non-contributory and tax-free; it is not linked to a person's ability to work and it is available equally to people in or out of work.
-It is not intended to be a substitute for a person's earnings, unlike Universal Credit, Employment and Support Allowance (ESA) or ESA's predecessor, Incapacity Benefit.
+It is not intended to be a substitute for a person's income, unlike Universal Credit or Employment and Support Allowance.

 Eligibility for PIP is based upon the practical effects of a condition on a person's life, rather than the condition itself.
-It is not currently available to children who still claim Disability Living Allowance and are invited to claim PIP from their 16th birthday; it can be claimed by adults under the State Pension age, and people already on the benefit will continue to receive it after they retire.
+Children who receive Disability Living Allowance are invited to claim PIP from their 16th birthday.
+Once a claimant reaches State Pension age, they must claim Attendance Allowance instead.